my1396/R-Notes/docs/0200-RMarkdown.md

 - `hold`: Hold all pieces of text output in a chunk and flush them to the end of the chunk.

 - `hide` (or `FALSE`): Hide text output.

+___

+`collapse=FALSE`  Whether to merge text output and source code into a single code block in the output.
+The default `FALSE` means R expressions and their text output are separated into different blocks.

+`collapse = TRUE` makes the output more compact, since the R source code and its text output are displayed in a single output block.
+The default `collapse = FALSE` means R expressions and their text output are separated into different blocks.